The Geographic Names Information System (GNIS) is the Federal

 the Twelve-Mile Statutory Zone).
 The standard is available at the ANSI Web Store.

-New Policy Regarding the Maintenance of Administrative Feature Names in the GNIS
+New Policy Regarding the Maintenance of Administrative Feature Names in The National Map

 Effective October 1, 2014: